What is DerbyWheel? Keirin goes global in new international cycling league

 DerbyWheel is an initiative backed by Korean investors, to repeat the successful launch of keirin racing in Korea at a global scale.

-DerbyWheel will operate a professional keirin league, with some 300 male and female riders invited to join its inaugural 2024 season.
+DerbyWheel will operate a professional keirin league, with over 300 male and female riders invited to join its inaugural season following induction sessions in late 2023 and early 2024.

-It will begin with an exhibition event, to be held in the United Kingdom in April 2024.
-Its regular season will begin in the second half of 2024, with race meetings typically running over 3 days, Friday to Sunday.
+It will begin with an exhibition event, planned to be held in Newport, Wales in the first half of 2024, but subsequently delayed.
+Its regular season is now expected to begin in the first half of 2025, with race meetings typically running over 3 days, Friday to Sunday, every two weeks.
 Racing will later move to a weekly schedule.

 Embed from Getty Images